jaredpar/jaredpar.github.io/_posts/2008-11-13-comparing-continuations-in-c-and-f-part-3-double-wrong.md

 ---
 layout: post
 ---
-Is it better to be wrong once or to be right then think you???re wrong but find out you were right but wrong about being wrong?
-Besides the obvious be right the first time, it???s certainly an educational experience.
+Is it better to be wrong once or to be right then think you're wrong but find out you were right but wrong about being wrong?
+Besides the obvious be right the first time, it's certainly an educational experience.

-Here???s the original sample:
+Here's the original sample: